Internationale Fachkraft beim Bewerbungsgespräch

 • Overall responsibility

-In addition, the KDA has published a brochure containing important information on labour migration into the nursing care sector in Germany.
+In addition, the KDA has published the brochure Information for labour migration to healthcare professions in Germany.
 Companies that have been awarded the quality seal must demonstrate that they use this brochure in their work and make it available to potential candidates prior to the conclusion of a recruitment contract.
+This brochure is available free of charge in 11 languages.

 Please beware